Basics of System Security

 - The course is a part of the following study plans:

-- Bachelor specialization Computer Engineering, in Czech, 2021 (elective course)
+- Bachelor specialization, Computer Engineering, 2021 (elective course)

-- Bachelor specialization Web Engineering, in Czech, 2021 (elective course)
+- Bachelor specialization, Software Engineering, 2021 (elective course)

-- Bachelor specialization Computer Science, in Czech, 2021 (elective course)
+- Bachelor specialization, Computer Science, 2021 (elective course)

-- Bachelor specialization Computer Systems and Virtualization, in Czech, 2021 (PS)
+- Bachelor specialization Computer Systems and Virtualization, 2021 (PS)